joao-svalencar/mapar/README.md

 **nsp**       a numerical value that indicates the minimum number of species required to preview a given grid cell.
 Ex.: If user wants to preview only the BE cells that have AT LEAST two species, nsp value should be 2

 **grp**       a logical value that indicates whether user wants to export ALL BEs in a unique .shp file.
 FALSE leads to an interactive question on which specific BE the user would like to export.
 User may choose between one and the number of total BEs detected.
-If user wants to save ALL BEs as SEPARATED .shp files please, answer "all"  (without quotation marks) to that question.
+If user wants to save ALL BEs as SEPARATED .shp files the answer "all"  (without quotation marks) should be given to that question.

 ### ***Details:***